jrmoulton/jrmoulton/README.md

 [username]: jrmoulton

 Hey I'm Jared!
 I'm a computer engineering student.
-I like building stuff. 🦀.
+I like building stuff.
+I also like Rust.

 ## 📚 School and Education

-I am a computer engineering student at Utah State University.
+I am a student at Utah State University.

 ## 🌐 Langages
 My language of choice is **Rust**.
 All professional work that I've done has been in **C**.
 I also work in **C++** and I am very comfortable with **Python**.
 I would prefer to not use my **Java** skills and am also fluent in Spanish